mjeanroy/rollup-plugin-license/README.md

 };
 ```

-This format has been deprecated with version 0.11.0 (still works but will be removed in a future version), and the banner file should be defined inside `banner.content` entry:
+This format has been deprecated with version 0.11.0 and removed with version 1.0.O, and the banner file should be defined inside `banner.content` entry:

 ```javascript
 const path = require('path');